danodriscoll/danodriscoll.github.io/content/about.md

 GiltEdged.studio is a bounded evolving [model](https://www.modernmoney.studio/models#abmlp) and data analysis project.
 Rules and parameters are shaped by the policy objectives of Government and an independent Central Bank.
 Household types emerge - expectations diverge on spending, taxation and portfolios.

-The goal is to better understand the UK Government money system.
-Subgoals include: To explore a supposed time-series relationship between monetary model velocity and real-world UK [Gilt](#gilt) yields.
-To speculate on model monetary parameter possibilities in the context of a system encircled by an inexorable [macrofinancial](https://www.data-reports.net/studio-sketch/public-private-finance.html) regime.
+The goal is to better understand a Government money system encircled by an inexorable [macrofinancial](https://www.data-reports.net/studio-sketch/public-private-finance.html) regime.
+In particular, to explore time-series relationships that may exist between model output and real-world [Gilt](#gilt) yields.

 ### Gilt{#gilt}